avamsykiran/Angular11_19Jul21_09Aug21_14001600/README.md

-    ng g component componentName --skipTests        used to generate a new component without test cases ng g service serviceName --skipTests            used to generate a new service without test cases ng g module moduleName --skipTests              used to generate a new module without test cases ng g pipe pipeName --skipTests                  used to generate a new pipe without test cases ng g directive directiveName --skipTests        used to generate a new directive without test cases ng g guard guardName --skipTests                used to generate a new guard without test cases
+    ng g component componentName --skipTests        used to generate a new component without test cases ng g service serviceName --skipTests            used to generate a new service without test cases ng g module moduleName               used to generate a new module without test cases ng g pipe pipeName --skipTests                  used to generate a new pipe without test cases ng g directive directiveName --skipTests        used to generate a new directive without test cases ng g guard guardName --skipTests                used to generate a new guard without test cases